Xigong93/ExpandableRecyclerView/README.md

 Attention:
 - Using StickyHeader，GroupViewHolder.itemView please set an opaque background, otherwise penetration will occur
-- ExpandableRecyclerView's height must set to match_parent or static size, Otherwise, the RecyclerView height may change during expansion and closure, causing problems for the execution of the animation
+- ExpandableRecyclerView's height must set to match_parent or fixed size, Otherwise, the RecyclerView height may change during expansion and closure, causing problems for the execution of the animation

 Design from: https://dribbble.com/shots/3253927-Accordion